trumberger/monitoring-wiki/Team-Guidelines/Creating-your-Developer-Azure-Environment.md

 ### Set Key Vault Values
 - Using the Azure Portal, open the KeyVault in your CustomerIntegration resource group.
-Your KeyVault is called: `KVL-DEV-CI-<Your Initials>-BPL-MON`
+Your KeyVault is called: `KVL-DEV-<your initials>-CI-BPL-MON`
 - Go into Access Policies and add yourself as a user with full access to all the key/secret/certificate management
 - Add the esshostkey value from the previous step to KeyVault as a secret named `KEY-MSFT-IntegrationKey`
 - Add another secret: `SET-DEV-TENANTID` with value `72f988bf-86f1-41af-91ab-2d7cd011db47`